khallad2/Mongo-Express-React18/README.md

 ## Installation

+- Extra: if you have a mac and you use brew you can run cmd chmod +x install-dep.sh
+   ./install-mongo.sh
+  this will setup mongoDb or follow step 0 in DB Setup

+- if you have a mac in the challenge dir you can run chmod +x install-dep.sh
+  ./install-dep.sh
+this will install all challenge dependencies for the frontend and backend and run frontend and backend in 2 terminals Alternatively you can follow the following setup steps

 DB Setup Terminal-1 (global setup or in specific dir)
 ========
     0.to setup MongoDb i followed the guide on https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/